All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Gene Expression Research

-Perhaps the most groundbreaking area of GHK-Cu research involves its effects on gene expression.
+Perhaps the most notable area of GHK-Cu research involves its effects on gene expression.
 Using the Broad Institute's Connectivity Map (CMap) database, researchers have identified that GHK-Cu modulates the expression of over 4,000 human genes.

 Key Findings